Philippines–South Korea relations: Economic relations

 South Korea is the sixth biggest trading partner of the Philippines, while the Philippines is the third most attractive Southeast Asian country for South Korean investors in 2011.
 South Korea also provides the biggest tourist market for the Philippines.
 In 2011, Koreans topped the list of tourists in the Philippines, followed by Japanese and Americans.
+In October 2024, President Ferdinand "Bongbong" Marcos, Jr. acknowledged the importance of Korean culture to the Filipinos: "with Korean restaurants sprouting out around the Philippines, Filipinos have shared stories and have laughed over some kimchi, some samgyeopsal with friends and family, and of course, the countless hours we have spent binge-watching our favorite Korean dramas and listening to K-pop.
+This highlights how the Filipinos love Koreans."